OPdev101/Shape-Recognition-Using-FFT/README.md

 6: Visualization and Plotting: The system generates visual outputs, such as contour plots, frequency spectra, and labeled shape identification results, aiding in the analysis and understanding of the shape recognition process.

-The Shape Identification System repository provides a powerful tool for researchers, developers, and enthusiasts interested in shape recognition, computer vision, and pattern recognition.
-By leveraging the implemented algorithm and code, users can efficiently identify and classify shapes in a wide range of applications, including object recognition, image analysis, and industrial automation.

 # Results
 1. Image Pre-Processing: